castaned/BkgSimulationTools/README.md

-# FLUKA_CMS
+# Background Simulation Tools

-This repository contains files to run FLUKA simulation using as input the CMS detector geometry
+This repository contains tools for the simulation of the background at the CMS experiment